Topic "Children's Health" in Nepali - total 18 documentsTitle: A baby with Down syndrome: About Down syndrome - new parents guide

-Summary: The videos provide instruction on the use of a spacer with a mask attached to administer asthma medication to children 0-4 years.
+Summary: The videos provide instruction on the following: Use of a spacer with a mask attached to administer asthma medication to children 0-4 years.

 Title: How to use a puffer and spacer to deliver asthma medications to a child 4 years and older (video)

-Summary: The videos provide instruction on the use of a spacer to administer asthma medication to children 4 years and older.
+Summary: The videos provide instruction on the following: Use of a spacer to administer asthma medication to children 4 years and older.

 Title: Jaundice in newborn babies